aiDAPTIV-Phison/aiDAPTIV-Training-Course/README.md

 - Use both GUI and CLI workflows for training and inference.
 - Apply fine-tuning to real-world datasets such as company handbooks or public figure transcripts.

+The course includes about **2 hours of recorded, follow-along video content**, but the full experience takes around **12 hours to complete**.
+Most of that time is spent running fine-tuning jobs, so you don’t need to stay at your computer while training is in progress.

 Whether you’re a developer, researcher, or student, you’ll gain practical skills to run on-prem AI cost-efficiently and securely.

 ---